Gujarat Maritime Board

-Gujarat Maritime Board (GMB) is a government agency of the Government of Gujarat, a state of India.
-It was founded in 1982 to control, manage and operate the minor ports of Gujarat.
+Gujarat Maritime Board (GMB) is an agency of the Government of Gujarat, a state of India.
+It was founded in 1982 to manage and operate the minor ports of Gujarat.

 History

 The GMB was founded in 1982 under the Gujarat Maritime Board Act, 1981.
 It controls, manage and operates total 44 minor ports of Gujarat including some with private companies.

 From 3% of the total national port traffic handled by minor ports of Gujarat in 1982-83, they grown to handle 31% of total national port traffic in 2016-17.
 They also handles 71.3% of all minor port traffic of India.
 In 2018-19, minor ports of Gujarat handled total 542 MMT of cargo.

 Ports

 GMB operates 44 minor ports of Gujarat and they are operated under 10 port offices listed below: